-- Avoid operating in extremely dusty conditions. - Avoid operating in the presence of chemical gases or fumes. - Avoid operating in a corrosive atmosphere such as salt water spray. - Never install the engine in a floodplain unless proper precautions are taken to avoid being subject to a flood. - Never expose the engine to the rain. - Never run the engine if the ambient temperature is above +104 °F (+40 °C) or below +14 °F (-10 °C) - If the ambient temperature exceeds +104 °F (+40 °C) the engine may overheat and cause the engine oil to break down with consequent heavy damages to the engine moving parts. - If the ambient temperature falls below +14 °F (-10 °C) rubber components such as gaskets and seals will harden causing premature engine wear and damage. - Contact your authorized YANMAR industrial engine dealer or distributor if the engine will be operated in either temperature extreme. - The engine should be used under an altitude of 1200 m.
-Contact your authorized YANMAR industrial engine dealer or distributor if you need to operate the engine at high altitudes more than 1200 m.
-At high altitudes the engine will lose power, run rough, and produce exhaust gases that exceed the design specifications.
+- Avoid operating in extremely dusty conditions. - · Avoid operating in the presence of chemical gases or fumes. - Avoid operating in a corrosive atmosphere such as salt water spray. - Never install the engine in a floodplain unless proper precautions are taken to avoid being subject to a flood. - Never expose the engine to the rain. - · Never run the engine if the ambient temperature is above +104 °F (+40 °C) or below +14 °F (-10°C) - If the ambient temperature exceeds +104 °F (+40 °C) the engine may overheat and cause the engine oil to break down with consequent heavy damages to the engine moving parts. - If the ambient temperature falls below +14 °F (-10 °C) rubber components such as gaskets and seals will harden causing premature engine wear and damage. - Contact your authorized YANMAR industrial engine dealer or distributor if the engine will be operated in either temperature extreme. - Contact your authorized YANMAR industrial engine dealer or distributor if you need to operate the engine at high altitudes.
+At high altitudes the engine will lose power, run rough, and produce exhaust gases that exceed the design specifications. - When the engine is operated in dusty conditions, clean the air cleaner element more frequently. - Never operate the engine with the air cleaner or element(s) removed or not properly fitted in its seat.
+This may cause foreign material to enter the engine and damage it. - · Be sure to use designated element when replacing the air cleaner element.